rmcclosk/thesis/reading/notes.md

 * Also examined a real HIV tree, but were only able to say that the contact structure was non-random.

+**[@colijn2014phylogenetic]**

+* Examine effect of transmission patterns on tree topology only (not branch lengths).
+* Use a "duration of infection" parameter rather than a recovery rate.
+* Define eleven tree summary metrics (Figure 3).
+Useful to supplement the kernel?
+* Reference 30 has information about degree distributions in real sexual contact networks.
+* Reduced sampling density has a strong effect on the ability to distinguish tree shapes from different epidemic types.

+# Other Statistics

+**[@duchene2015evaluating]**

+* Traditional model selection can only indicate relative goodness of models, not tell us if a particular model fits well or not.
+This is a problem if all the models being tested explain the data poorly.
+* Compare simulated data sets from a model to real data to assess model fit.
+* Could be an effective method of model selection with ABC.
+* In a Bayesian setting, underparametrization is more damaging than overparametrization, due to integration over uncertainty in unnecessary parameters.
+* The accuracy statistic proposed by the authors doesn't give a hard "yes or no" answer to whether a model is a good fit.
+It's more like a tool to assist in model selection by eye.

 # References